wdi-sg/gitbook-2019/05-express/ec2-deploy.md

 4. Click "Launch"

 6. After that a modal window will prompt you to either create or choose an existing `.pem` file.
-  - If you have one you'd like to use, choose that.
-  - If you
-need a new one, do the following:
+  - Create a new one:
     1. Choose "Create a new key pair"
     2. Ideally give it a lower case name with no spaces.
     3. Click "Download key pair".
 AWS won't let you click "Launch Instances" until you download your key pair